“1.3 million is the current HIV prevalence rate nationwide and in the last 10 years, we have invested 6.2 billion Dollars for treatment.

-Aliyu, however, reiterated the willingness of the agency to drastically reduce transmission through regular testing and medication.
+Aliyu reiterated the agency’s willingness to drastically reduce transmission through regular testings and identifications.

-According to him, HIV will only be at the verge of being controlled when 99 per cent of people living with the virus are placed on drugs.
+According to him, HIV is at the verge of being controlled by the time we have 99 per cent of persons living with HIV tested and placed on drugs.

-The director general announced the agency’s plan to bring in states into the sponsorship of treatment to sustain the control of the epidemic.
+The director-general disclosed the plan of the agency to bring in states into the sponsorship of treatment in order to sustain control of the epidemic.

-He asserted the capacity of the agency to simultaneously fight HIV while COVID-19 lasted.
+Aliyu said the agency had the capacity to simultaneously fight HIV while COVID-19 lasted.

-He said that NACA deployed its infrastructure to support COVID-19 with over 15,000 HIV community volunteers from stakeholders who supported contact tracing, social mobilisation and fight against stigma and discrimination.
+He said that they deployed their infrastructure to support COVID-19 with over 15, 000 HIV community volunteers from stakeholders who supported contact tracing, social mobilisation and fight against stigma and discrimination.

-“HIV sample transfer mechanism was replicated for COVID-19 response in four states.”
+“HIV sample transfer mechanism replicated for COVID-19 response in four states.”

-The NACA director general, however, explained that COVID-19 impacted negatively on HIV response, with a decline in Antiretroviral Drugs (ART) from expected 39,450 to 21,495 in April (45.5 per cent drop).
+The NACA boss, however, said that COVID-19 impacted negatively on HIV response with a decline in Anti-Retroviral Drugs (ART) from expected 39, 450 to 21, 495 in April representing a 45.5 per cent drop.

-He said COVID-19 also affected the provision of HIV services, with a drop in viral load testing and clinical activities.
+He noted that COVID-19 also affected the provision of HIV services with a drop in viral load testing and clinical activities.

-Meanwhile, an estimated 1.8 million people are living with HIV in Nigeria, with Akwa Ibom having the highest prevalence rate, suggesting that 13 out of every 1000 persons selected in the country at random are likely to test positive.
+The News Agency of Nigeria (NAN) reports that an estimated 1, 800, 000 people are living with HIV in Nigeria with Akwa Ibom having the highest prevalence rate, suggesting that 13 out of every 1,000 persons selected in the country at random are likely to test positive.
 (NAN)